Electro1512/MetroidAPrime/README.md

     In Main Quarry, the barrier is automatically disabled when entering from Mine Security Station.
   - In Elite Research, Phazon Mines, the fight with Phazon Elite can now be started without needing to collect the item in Central Dynamo.
 - QOL Changes:
-  - When Morph Ball Bomb is acquired, Spring Ball can be used.
+  - Spring Ball has been implemented!
+When Morph Ball Bomb is acquired, Spring Ball can be used.
 To use Spring Ball, tilt the C-Stick Up.